ameliarahman/ameliarahman.github.io/_posts/2024-11-22-Indexing-Postgres.md

 Now, let's try to create another single index on `column_b` alone and see the result again:
 ![](../assets/img/indexing/single_index_result_6.png)

 All the queries are affected by the index.
-Even for an `OR` condition, the database chooses to use a Bitmap Index Scan, with both the composite index on `(column_a, column_b)` and the single index on `column_b` for better performance.
+Even for an `OR` condition, the database chooses to use a Bitmap Index Scan, with both the composite index on `(column_a, column_b)` and the single index on `column_b` to execute the query.

+Of course, there are still ways to enhance performance by using indexing, as well as by understanding how the database query planners and optimizers make decisions based on the data, query structure, and other factors.